MMR-Solutions-AB/Code-test/README.md

 ### What To Submit
 Submit all files that are in this repository, with your additions to the code.

+Send us the solution files, or send us a link to a GIT repo with your solution files.

 ### What We Look For In Your Solution:
 We look for:
 1. Scalability of your solution - How well does your code serve as a foundation for expansion of the code?